Expedited Small Trap Range Grants: March 2016

-To develop shooting sports facilities for public use, by providing matching funds to local recreational shooting clubs open for public use.
-Both firearms and archery projects will be considered for funding.
+To increase shooting range capacity for youth trap shooters and the general public, by providing matching funds to recreational shooting clubs open for public use.

 Who may apply:

 Local recreational shooting clubs in Minnesota that allow public access to shooting.
 A facility rehabilitated or developed with a grant must be open to the general public at reasonable times and for a reasonable fee on a walk-in basis.
 Shooting clubs with existing trap grants must complete their current project, with payments made and the contract closed before applying for additional grant funding.

 Grant applications will be scored based on project location and need, financial contributions of funding partners and the applicant, and the feasibility of the project.